YlmRdm/todo/backend/README.md

-This project was developed with [Django](https://www.djangoproject.com/).
+This project was developed with [Django](https://www.djangoproject.com/).<br>
-**Note: First all, you need to write your own password for database from settings.py or ask me**
+**First all, you need to write your own password for database from settings.py or ask me**

 ## Available Scripts..